 Current Status

-September 24, 2024: We continue to see potentially toxic mats of algae on Lake Austin and Lady Bird Lake.
-Continue to be cautious and avoid areas with algae, even as the weather cools down.
+December 16, 2024: Some algae may continue to be present on Lake Austin and Lady Bird Lake in the winter months.
+Continue to be cautious and avoid areas with algae.
 Please treat all algae like it may be toxic.
 See the recommendations further down this page.

 Symptoms and Reporting Suspected Illness